 CEF Advocates work side by side with community members who are experiencing or at-risk of homelessness and working towards goals of greater income, affordable housing, savings, and financial independence.

-We seek passionate and highly committed applicants for our 2-year Advocate Fellowship program.
+We seek passionate and highly committed applicants for our 2-year Advocate program.

 Advocates are trained 3 times per year in the fall, winter, and summer.
 Community members and students are welcome to apply to become Advocates, and people with lived experience with housing and financial insecurity are especially encouraged to apply.
 For questions about being an Advocate at our Chapel Hill office please contact Chloe Wells (chloew(at)communityef(dot)org) and for questions about being an Advocate at our Durham office please contact Jessika Gore (jessikag(at)communityef(dot)org).

 About the CEF Advocate Program:

 Advocates can be anyone (community members, undergraduate or graduate students, working folks, retirees, CEF Members, or anyone else) looking to get connected and support their fellow community members!
 Advocate volunteers are trained to walk alongside community members in achieving their housing, employment, and financial goals.
 They are not experts but are curious, empathetic, and highly dedicated team players who are enthusiastic about joining the CEF community.
 Folks with lived experience with financial and housing insecurity are strongly encouraged to apply.

 What's the commitment of a CEF Advocate?